MontrealCorpusTools/PolyglotDB/docs/source/getting_started.rst

 #.
 Navigate to your working directory, either in your IDE or via the command line.
 #.
 Activate the conda environment: :code:`conda activate polyglotdb`.
 #.
 Start the local databases: :code:`pgdb start`.
 #.
-Write your Python scripts inside this working directory.
+Put your Python scripts (which use the :code:`polyglotdb` library)  inside this working directory.
 #.
 Run the scripts using: :code:`python your_script.py`.
 #.
 When finished, stop the local databases: :code:`pgdb stop`.
 #.
 Deactivate the conda environment: :code:`conda deactivate`.